michaelnordmeyer/michaelnordmeyer.github.io/_posts/2010-09-10-post-format-gallery.md

 <!--nextpage-->

-You can use this page to test the Theme&#8217;s handling of the
+You can use this page to test the Theme’s handling of the

 <div id='gallery-3' class='gallery galleryid-555 gallery-columns-3 gallery-size-thumbnail'>
   <figure class='gallery-item'>